Neo-Ba'athism: Government collapse

 On 27 November 2024, violence flared up once again.
 Rebel factions, led by the Islamist group Hayat Tahrir al-Sham (HTS) and the Turkish-backed Syrian National Army (SNA), had taken control of Aleppo, prompting a retaliatory airstrike campaign by Syrian President Bashar al-Assad, supported by Russia.
 The rebel offensive, which had begun on 27 November 2024, continued its advance into Hama Province following their capture of Aleppo.
 The government of Bashar al-Assad was overthrown on 8 December 2024 after the capture of Damascus by the Syrian opposition.
 The Baath party suspended its activities in Syria after Islamist-led rebel forces toppled Assad's government.

+Insurgency in Syria

-By late December 2024, an insurgency by loyalists of the deposed Assad regime began in Western Syria against the Syrian transitional government.
-On December 26, 2024, Mohammad Kanjo Hassan, the leader of the insurgency was arrested in the town of Khirbet al-Ma'zah along with 20 of his loyalists.
+By late December 2024, an an insurgency from loyalists of Ba'athist Syria emerged against the new Syrian caretaker government.
+On December 26, 2024, Mohammad Kanjo Hassan, former Syrian major general and one of the leaders of the insurgency, was arrested in the town of Khirbet al-Ma'zah along with 20 of his loyalists.

-The Military Council for the Liberation of Syria is an armed opposition coalition formed in March 2025 by former officers and loyalists of the fallen Assad regime.
+Then in March 2025, major clashes erupted as part of the insurgency, with major fighting around Latakia.
+One of the groups involved was the Military Council for the Liberation of Syria, which was an armed coalition of former officers and loyalists to Ba'athist Syria.